Croatia with kidsAre Croatia family holidays a good idea in 2025?

 5. Learn a few Croatian words

-It's always helpful to know a few basic words and phrases in the local language, such as "hello" and "thank you".
+It's always helpful to know a few basic words and phrases in the local language, such as 'hello' and 'thank you'.
 It can also be a fun way for your kids to engage with the local culture and people.

 You can bet that long after the trip is over, they’ll enjoy reliving the memories of the trip by exchanging some of the Croatian words they learned.